telerik/blazor-docs/knowledge-base/chart-remove-excess-whitespace.md

 This KB article answers the following questions:

 - How to adjust the padding of a Chart in Blazor?
-- How to reduce whitespace around the Chart that is within a Telerik Card?
+- How to reduce white space around the Chart that is within a Telerik Card?
 - How to make the Chart more compact?

 ## Solution